abnair2016/movie-rating-splitter/component-test/README.md

 To elucidate how I incorporated component testing within my workflow, please refer to the sample project available on Github: http://www.github.com/abnair2016/movie-rating-splitter

-The rest of the blog details how I went about implementing a basic component test for the SUT.
+Below are the details on how I went about implementing a basic component test for the SUT.

 In our example, the `movie-rating-splitter` service (SUT) communicates with an external component i.e. Kafka.